b7rch4/The-Sports-Site/README.md

 Latest news headlines can also be seen for Football in general and for specific teams.

-The user can also view latest standings from the Formula 1 Drivers and Constructors Championships, along with information about all of the drivers.
+The user can also view latest headlines and standings from the Formula 1 Drivers and Constructors Championships, along with information about all of the drivers.
 ```

 ## Setup
-___
 Before using the app two API keys are required.
 You can sign up using the following links:

 Football Data API: https://www.football-data.org/client/register